 The aromas and flavors of cannabis plants can also inform us how they might affect the body.
-If your cannabis has a citrusy, grapefruit kind of smell or name, those strains tend to be sativa.
-If your cannabis aromas tend to be earthy, musky, and wood smells, those strains tend to bring down anxiety.
+If your cannabis has a citrusy, bright, fruity kind of smell or name, those strains tend to be sativa.
+If your cannabis aromas tend to be earthy, musky, and wood smells, those strains tend to calm and bring down anxiety.

 It’s also important to note that some people who are very sensitive to cannabis can have anxiety or paranoia responses specifically to indica or sativa.
 Just because a strain is indica does not mean that it won’t induce paranoia.
 For some people it still will.
 You should also consider how you’re ingesting cannabis.
 Our brain is what worries, right?
 If we want to activate the part of the body that does not control thoughts, then we’ll activate the gut.
 Ingestible oils activate in the lower body first.
 Our brain is still sober yet gets a feedback message from the stomach saying, “Hey, we’re relaxed down here.
 We’re okay.
 You can calm your thoughts.”